python/devguide/internals/garbage-collector.rst

 To take advantage of this fact, all container objects are segregated into two generations: young and old.
 Every new object starts in the young generation.

-To collect all unreachable cycles in the heap, the garbage collector must scan the whole heap.
-This whole heap scan is called a cycle.
+To detect and collect all unreachable cycles in the heap, the garbage collector must scan the whole heap.
+This whole heap scan is called a full scavenge.

-In order to limit the time each garbage collection takes, the previous algorithm is executed only on a portion of the heap called an increment.
-For each cycle, the increments will cover the whole heap.
+To limit the time each garbage collection takes, the detection and collection algorithm is executed only on a portion of the heap called an increment.
+For each full scavenge, the increments will cover the whole heap.

 Each increment, the portion of the heap scanned by a single collection is made up of three parts:

 * The young generation
-* The oldest fraction of the old generation
+* The least recently scanned fraction of the old generation.
-* All any objects reachable from those objects that have not yet been scanned this cycle.
+* All objects reachable from those objects that have not yet been scanned this cycle.

-Any objects surviving this collection are moved to the old generation. ollection from cycles.
+Any objects surviving this collection are moved to the old generation.
+The old generation is composed of two lists, scanned and unscanned.
+(The implementation refers to the unscanned part as ``pending`` and the scanned part as ``visited``).
+Survivors are moved to the back of the scanned list.
+The old part of increment is taken from the front of the unscanned list.

 When a cycle starts, no objects in the heap are considered to have been scanned.
 When all objects in the heap have been scanned a cycle ends, and all objects are